gauswamiankit/NewsApp/README.md

 🎯 **Personalized Content**: Our app puts users in control, allowing them to tailor their news feed to their specific interests, ensuring they receive content that matters most to them.

-## Installation

-To use the Newsey App, simply download the APK file from the releases section of this repository and install it on your Android device.

 ## Contributing